Content at a glance:

-- Keep unlimited backup versions so that you can restore data to any version that you kept.
+- Keep unlimited backup versions so that you can restore data to any version that you keep.

-- Offline backups are supported, which means that the backup will be finished even if you closed the computer or the browser.
+- Offline backups are supported, which means that the backup will be finished even if you close the computer or the browser.

 Here are the simple steps to backup Dropbox to Synology NAS with MultCloud: